-Shortest approach is from Byrkjelo, following the highway E39 towards Skei along the Vatedalen and reaching the little village of Egge.
-Here you must leave the main road and follow on the left-hand side a not very obvious unsurfaced toll road going inside Ovredalen Valley for about 3,5 km.
-Parking just near the T-Trail starting to Eggjenibba.
+The shortest approach is from Byrkjelo, following the highway E39 towards Skei along the Vatedalen.
+Pass the Bergheim Lake and reach the little village of Egge, between Byrkjelo and Skei.
+Here you must leave the main road and look for an unsurfaced toll-road towards "Øvredalen" (signposts) on the left, not very obvious.
+Take the road and follow it, entering the Øvredalen Valley for about 3,5 km.
+Parking on the left, just near the T-Trail starting towards Eggjenibba.

-Difficulty: Class II, Class III without using chains
+Difficulty: Class 2, Class 3 without using the iron chains

-This route is an interesting scramble on the NNW ridge of Eggjenibba - not the Normal one to the summit - the easiest route to climb Eggenjbba being the easy slopes along South Side from Trollebottsegane Pass.
+This route is a worthwhile scramble up the NNW ridge of Eggjenibba - not the Normal route to the summit - as a matter of fact the easiest route to climb Eggenjbba is running on the easy slopes along the South Side, starting from the Trollebottsegane Pass, a notch located between Eggjenibba and Trollebottseggane, at the head of the Øvredalen Valley.
 The combination of these two routes is quite satisfactory.

-From the parking at about 3,5 km. from the road’s beginning (altitude about mt.
-550) don’t follow directly the gravel road’s carrying on, but follow on the right-hand side the T-Trail – marked with some red T (the marks of Den Norske Turistforening, in practice the Norwegian Alpine Club) reaching immediately a little wood bridge and then rising steeply across the wood towards NW Ridge.
-Start climbing NNW ridge; soon there’s a steep rocky section equipped with some chains and fixed ropes.
-After the ridge becomes less steep: a scramble along easy rocks, a steep snow slope, a panoramic ridge and the last rocky pyramid lead to the huge summit cairn (about 2 hours from the starting point).
-Summit book.
-From the top heads to the opposite side, walking down along easy rocks and wide snow fields and reaching at first the magnificent lake named Trollebottsvatnet and then the Trollebottsegganepass, between Eggjenibba and Trollebottseggane (mt.
-1419), some meters higher than Eggjenibba.
-From the col a steep snow slopes leads to Ovredalen Valley near some little cabins.
-Here the river must be crossed via a little treestle-bridge to put in place.
-We found the trestle – bridge on the opposite side of the river, so we forded one hundred meters lower, where the river was more quiet.
-Finally you follow the trail to another nice lake, named Ovredalsvatnet, and to the little picturesque village of Eggjestoylen, reaching quickly the starting point.
+From the top heads to the opposite side, walking down along easy rocks and wide snow fields and reaching at first two magnificent lakes named Heggheimsvatnet and Trollebottsvatnet, then the Trollebottsegganepass, a notch between Eggjenibba and Trollebottseggane (mt.
+1419), a peak some meters higher than Eggjenibba.
+From the notch downclimb on a steep snow slope, reaching the Øvredalen Valley and the little cabins of Gosemyrstøylen.
+After this small hamlet, cross the river running on the valley via a little treestle-bridge which must be put in place.
+We found the treestle – bridge on the opposite side of the river, so we forded one hundred meters lower, where the river was more quiet.
+After the ford, follow the good trail to another nice lake, named Øvredalsvatnet, then to the little picturesque hamlet of Eggjestøylen, reaching quickly the starting point of the crossing.

 Best months are June, July, August and September